 In this chaos, the elements were without proportion or measure.
-To give the world’s body the proportion and measure he wanted, the Demiurge, or Reason, had to persuade Necessity.
-And so, we learned previously, when making the stuff of the world-body he distributed them in a continuous geometric proportion.
-To give them measure, we now learned, he gave them geometric shapes and numbers.
+Regarding proportion, we already learned that the Demiurge distributed the stuff of the world-body in a continuous geometric proportion (we now understand that this required persuading Necessity).
+With respect to measure, we now learned that the Demiurge gave the elements geometric shapes and numbers.
 (To shore up my understanding here, I also consulted a mathematician friend of mine.)
-The Demiurge began with the reasoning that fire, earth, air, and water are bodies, that bodies have depth, that depth must be bounded by surface, and that every rectilinear surface is composed of triangles (why the Demiurge decided on rectilinear surfaces in particular Timaeus did not say).
+The Demiurge began with the reasoning that fire, earth, air, and water are bodies, that bodies have depth, that depth must be bounded by surface, and that every rectilinear surface is composed of triangles (my mathematician friend asked me why the Demiurge decided on rectilinear surfaces in particular, but I do not recall Timaeus saying).
 All triangles in turn are derived from one or the other of two right-angled triangles, the right isosceles triangle or the right scalene triangle.
 The right isosceles triangle is completely determined, but there are an infinite number of right scalene triangles.
 Of these latter the Demiurge selected the one whose square on the longer side is three times, whose hypotenuse two times the lesser side.

 Finally, from these two plane figures – the square and the equilateral triangle – the Demiurge constructed four of the five known regular solids, that is, the polyhedrons that have congruent polygons as faces.
 Using the square as face, he constructed the cube.
 In numbers, this consisted of twenty-four right isosceles triangles making up six squares or faces and eight solid angles each made up of three plane right angles.
 Using the equilateral triangle as face, he constructed the tetrahedron or pyramid, the octahedron, and the icosahedron, specifying their respective number of right scalene triangles, faces, and solid angles or vertices made up of so many equilateral triangular planes.

-(I imagine it was for the sake of completeness that the Demiurge wanted to utilize the fifth known regular solid, the dodecahedron, whose face is a pentagon.
-According to Timaeus, he used it “to decorate the whole.”
+(There is one other perfect solid, the dodecahedron, whose face is a pentagon.
+It was probably for the sake of completeness that Timaeus, or the Demiurge, gave this body a function too.
+According to Timaeus, the Demiurge used it “to decorate the whole.”
 Neither I nor my mathematician friend know what that refers to.
 The zodiac?)